Skip to main content

 Example Answer

 “A test plan outlines the overall testing approach, including the scope, objectives, timelines, and required resources.
 It’s essentially a blueprint for how testing will be conducted.
-On the other hand, test cases are more detailed, describing specific steps for testing individual functionalities, along with expected outcomes and actual results.
-For example, when testing a login feature, the test case would specify inputs like valid and invalid credentials and verify that the application responds appropriately.
-In a recent project, my detailed test cases ensured thorough coverage of all user scenarios, reducing the likelihood of issues in production.”
+On the other hand, test cases are more detailed, describing specific steps for testing individual functionalities, along with expected outcomes and actual results.”

 5. What do the terms build and release refer to in the software development and testing process?